John Edward Jones Memorial Award

 To be eligible, the applicant must be:

-- A second year student at the UVA School of Medicine, including MD dual-degree programs.
+• A second year MD student at the UVA School of Medicine, including MD dual-degree programs.

 The application process:

-Any second year student in the UVA School of Medicine’s MD or dual MD program may apply.
-The nominated student must submit his/her/their application, comprised of the documents listed below to be eligible:
+Any second year student in the UVA School of Medicine’s MD or dual MD program may apply or be nominated.
+The nomination must include BOTH of the following documents to be eligible:

-- A letter of recommendation from a faculty member or peer;
+• A letter of recommendation from a faculty member or peer with first-hand experience with the nominee’s leadership efforts;

-- A personal statement by the nominee, which does not exceed 400 words, assessing their leadership efforts in eliminating inequities in medical education and health care for minorities
+• A personal statement by the nominee, which does not exceed 400 words, assessing their leadership efforts in eliminating inequities in medical education and health care for minorities.
+Note: To nominate a student without notification of the nominee, the Personal Statement may be authored by the nominator so long as the Letter of Recommendation is authored by another person.

 If you have any questions, please contact us.